Location Huarte (ES)

 → Part of the process: Repensar la Periferia

-The starting point of the whole Repensar la Periferia process has been a three months collaborative residency of the architecture collectives Enter This (Berlin/Vienna) and Orekari Estudio (Pamplona) organised by Hablar En Arte and the European programme CAPP (Collaborative Arts Partnership Programme) at the Centro de Arte Contemporáneo de Huarte.
+The starting point of the whole Repensar la Periferia process has been a three months collaborative residency of the architecture collective Enter This (Berlin/Vienna) organised by Hablar En Arte and the European programme CAPP (Collaborative Arts Partnership Programme) at the Centro de Arte Contemporáneo de Huarte.
 Huarte is a former village which has grown out in the last decades into a sattelite of Pamplona.
 In Basque, Huarte means “river”, and the village, which is surrounded by the River Arga, is known for its several greenhouses (in Spanish: “huertas”).
 Its inhabitants are proudly named “cebolleros” (“oignon-growners”).